 Comfortable managing issues, crises and the media, Kylie has a record of success and has won several coveted communication awards.

-Specialised communications teams can manage daily communications and issues but it’s often the little avoidable things that annoy communities - parking across driveways, making excessive noise before or after a shift etc. It is all about being a good neighbour - from legacy contributions to a community to being considerate of the existing community.
+Specialised communications teams can manage daily communications and issues, but it’s often the little avoidable things that annoy communities - parking across driveways, making excessive noise before or after a shift, etc. It is all about being a good neighbor - from legacy contributions to a community to being considerate of the existing community.

 I have enjoyed this project because the client is working with us in a genuine partnership.
-Together we identify and resolve the issues and concerns of our communities and stakeholders.
-We have also approached this project from a whole of program perspective rather than just looking at the current phase.
+Together, we identify and resolve the issues and concerns of our communities and stakeholders.
+We have also approached this project from a whole of programme perspective rather than just looking at the current phase.

 We have gone from dealing with approximately 250 directly impacted residents to almost 6 000 interested residents and other stakeholders.
 This has allowed us to build relationships that RMS can continue into the future.

 Two words - Delays and costs!
 Two things we always want to avoid.